Ajjack0303/AJ-DAE/projects/to_do_list/README.md

 # To-Do List Manager

-A Python-based To-Do List Manager that allows users to add, view, and manage tasks with save/load functionality.
-This project demonstrates basic CLI or GUI-based task management and file handling in Python.
+A Python-based command-line To-Do List Manager that allows users to create, view, update, and delete tasks.
+This project demonstrates file handling, data persistence using JSON, and basic task management logic in Python.

 ---

 ## Features

+- Add new tasks with title and description
+- Mark tasks as completed
-- Add, remove, and view tasks
+- Delete tasks
+- View all tasks in a structured list
-- Save and load tasks to/from a JSON file
+- Save and load tasks using a JSON file (`tasks.json`)
-- Simple, intuitive interface
+- Simple, easy-to-use command-line interface
-- Works entirely in Python, compatible with Python 3.13+
+- Compatible with Python 3.13+

 ---

 ## Requirements

 - Python 3.x (3.13 recommended)
-- Standard Python libraries: `json`, `os`
+- Standard Python libraries: `json`, `os`, `datetime`
 - Optional virtual environment for isolation

 ---